surjos/temp/Tutorial.md

             gyro x,y,z (current/average) = -29.00/-27.98  102.00/100.51  -5.00/-5.85
         * If you think you messed up the measurement by shaking or moving the board, you can reset by sending `#oc`.
-    * Take the second values of each pair and put them into `Razor_AHRS.pde`.
+    * Take the second values of each pair and put them into `Razor_AHRS.ino`.

 * Done :)